1. What is the NaLA Agent Certification Program?

 You can view a step-by-step guide on NaLA ACP bulk purchasing here.

 Coupon Terms & Conditions:

-- Coupon codes are tied to the number of agents/users that were paid for and are good for a single use only.
-Masters should keep track of the coupons they hand out.
+- Coupon codes are tied to the number of Agents/users whose certifications were paid for.
+The codes are good for a single use per Agent only.
+It is recommended that each ETC or Master Agent keep close track of the coupons they hand out.

 - Once it has reached its capacity, the coupon code will automatically expire.

-- Master Agents are paying for individuals, not a number of seats.
-Each individual agent must have his/her own paid account.
-Generic accounts will not be allowed.
+- ETCs or Master Agents are paying for individuals, not a number of seats.
+Each individual Agent must have his/her own paid account.
+Generic accounts will not be permitted.

 - Refunds will not be issued on coupon purchases.